shreya1sharma/ShreyaSharma/_notes/Computer Vision.md

 * for matching, find patches that have the most similar appearance or SIFT descriptor using Euclidean Distance.
 * for robustness in matching, take both first match and the second best match into account.
 	* if ratio of first/second best is  high -> select the first match, else the match is ambiguous.

 **6. HOG**
+* shows the direction in which the edges (gradients) are most aligned
+* Steps:
+	* compute centered horizontal and vertical gradients without smoothing
+	* compute gradient magnitude and orientation
+	* divide the image into 16x16 blocks with 50% overlap.
+Total = 105 blocks
+	* divide each block into 2x2 cells each of size 8x8
+	* quantize the gradient orientation into 9 bins
+		* vote of each direction is determined by magnitude
+		* interpolate votes bi-linearly between neighbouring bin center
+		* votes can also be weighted with Gaussian to downweight the pixels near the edges of the block
+	* concatenate histograms to make feature : 105x9x4 = 3780 dimensions

 **7. Optical Flow**
+* a 2D vector which gives the displacement of each pixel as compared to the previous frame, i.e. how much the pixel has moved from the first frame to the second one
+* many applications
+	* motion based segmentation
+	* structure from motion
+	* image alignment (video stabilization)
+	* video compression
+* first method was developed by Horn and Shunk using brightness constancy constraint and taylor series.
+	* fxU + fyV + ft = 0 -> under-constrained system (1 equation 2 unknowns); fx -> gradient in x direction, fy -> gradient in y direction, ft -> gradient in temporal direction
+	* The u, v vector can be broken down into two components - parallel flow (p) and normal flow (d). d can be determined with derivatives, p is unknown and variable.
+* second method was developed by Lucas and Kanade.
+Instead of taking one pixel, they considered nbhd of pixels to compute optical flow.
+	* now over-constrained system - 2 unknowns , >2 equations
+	* equations can be solved with 2 methods:
+		 * Pseudo-inverse
+		 * Least-squares
+* Problem : above methods only worked when motion was small.
+If the object moves faster, the brightness changes rapidly and then the brightness constancy rule does not apply.
+* To solve this, image pyramids are used.
+Using pyramid, we decrease the resolution of images.
+By decreasing resolution, the large motion can be reduced to small motion and then the above methods can be applied.

 **8. Image Pyramids**
+* representing an image in multiple scales- bottom level (highest resolution), top level(lowest resolution)
+* applications : image compression, image composting (blending), optical flow
+* Two types of pyramids : gaussian and laplacian
+* Two main operations - reduce and expand
+* convolution mask to create a pyramid is a) seperable (2D -> 1D) and 2)symmetric.
+Can take different shapes like gaussian or triangle, depends on weight values.
+* laplacian pyramids are derived from gaussian pyramids
+	* similar to edge detected images so captures high frequency content at different scales
+	* most pixels are zero so can be used for image compression because the entire image can be expressed with less number of bits/pixel
+* image compression with laplacian pyramid
+	* Coding
+		* compute gaussian pyramid
+		* compute laplacian pyramid
+		* code laplacian pyramid
+	* Decoding
+		* decode laplacian pyramid
+		* compute gaussian pyramid from laplacian pyramid
+		* the highest resolution image is the reconstructed image
+* quantization is often used in coding to assign a single value/grade to a range of values
+* current best method for image compression are wavelets which are also based on image pyramids
+* image blending can be done with pyramids
+	* compute laplacian pyramid of 1st image
+	* compute laplacian pyramid of 2nd image
+	* compute combined laplacian pyramid  (Lc) by copying left half pixels from the first image and right half pixels from the second image
+	* reconstruct combined image from Lc
+* lucas-kanade method use pyramids to compute optical flow in case of large motion.
+Pyramids reduce the large motion into small motion by changing the image resolution from high to low.
+The u,v vector is computed using LK at the lowest resolution and then propagated till the highest resolution.

 **9. Face Recognition**
+* Face recognition is matching an unknown face from a database of faces
+* Naive approach: take face patches and flatten each face patch to make face feature vector.
+Store these fv in a database.
+During recognition, a vector corresponding to the unknown face is compared with all the vectors in the database.
+The face in the database which is closest to the unknown face is declared as the recognized face.
+* Problem : very high dimensional and not robust to noise
+* Solution: reduce dimensionality of fv by computing eigen values and eigen vectors (Eigen Faces)
+* Now each face can be represented as a linear combination of eigen vectors.
+The linear relationship coefficients are computed for each training image, and mean all the coefficients for one person represent its face model.
+The unknown face is also transformed into face space and euclidean distance is computed with all face means.
+* the euclidean distance do not consider the eigen values, so mahanalobis distance is used which takes into account eigen values.
+* two main problems in face recognition are: within class and between class variance
+* to deal with this, LDA based method was introduced called fisher faces.
+Here the goal was to find a parameterized line such that when the samples with D-dimensional vector are projected on this line, they are best separated or the distance between their means is maximized.
+This method takes into account the within class variance and between class variance.
+The parameters of the line are determined such that the within class variance is minimized and between class variance is maximized.

 **10. Stereo**